amarh/openPLM/docs/en/admin/upgrade/upgrade-1.3.rst

 .. data:: RICHTEXT_FILTER and RICHTEXT_WIDGET_CLASS

-    This settings set the wiki syntax used by comments and description fields.
+    These settings set the wiki syntax used by comments and description fields.

     To enable the Markdown syntaxe, add the following lines::